DSprtn/GTFO_VR_Plugin/README.md

-	Download and install BepInEx in your GTFO game folder Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release in the game folder (...common/GTFO/) Go in-game, when you're off the elevator press F1 to start-up SteamVR and play!
+	Download and install BepInEx in your GTFO game folder Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release in the game folder (...common/GTFO/) Make sure 'use desktop game theatre' is off in the properties in the steam library Go in-game, when you're off the elevator press F1 to start-up SteamVR and play!

 ### Features: